Phlebotomy Certificate Program

 Latex Sensitivity: students with a history of latex sensitivity are cautioned about selecting a career as a healthcare professional.
 Consultation with a physician is recommended.

 Rose State College will provide reasonable accommodations to persons with disabilities in order for students to have access to educational programs and services.
 Students with disabilities requiring accommodations should make the initial request for accommodation to the Counselor for Students with Disabilities in the Student Development area.
-See the RSC Student Handbook for further details.
+Click to view the RSC Student Handbook for further details.

 C. Notification of Acceptance Status

-All applicants are notified by e-mail two weeks after application deadlines.
+All applicants are notified by e-mail by June 20, or Dec 20, respectively.

 A. Required Courses (Required for ASCP registry)